Dodge: Australia

 Vehicles were produced in Australia under the Dodge name by Chrysler Australia from the 1950s through to the 1970s.

 Dodge re-entered the Australian market in 2006 with the Caliber, their first offering since the AT4/D5N trucks in 1979 and the first Dodge passenger car to be marketed in Australia since the Phoenix sedan was discontinued in 1973.
 The second model to be introduced was the Nitro, with the Avenger and Journey followed.
 Dodge chose not to use the full model lines and engines available to them, the 2.7 L V6 being available in the Journey and Avenger instead of the 3.2 L in the North American versions.
 However, diesel engines were introduced in all their cars.

-Following the Global Financial Crisis, Chrysler introduced the facelifted model of the Caliber and discontinued the Avenger imports.
+After the 2008 financial crisis, Chrysler introduced the facelifted model of the Caliber and discontinued the Avenger imports.
 From early 2012 on, model year 2010 cars were available.
-By early 2012 no new cars were being brought into Australia aside from the new facelifted 2012 Journey.
+By early 2012 no new cars were imported into Australia aside from the facelifted 2012 Journey.

-There were rumors that Dodge cars will be re-badged as Fiats in the Australian market as was the case in Europe.
+There were rumors that Dodge cars would be re-badged as Fiats in the Australian market as was the case in Europe.
 The Dodge nameplate continued due to consistent sales of the Journey.
 However, the brand was discontinued in the Australian market after 2016.

+The Dodge Kingsway was also assembled in India, by Premier Automobiles Limited, until the late 1950s.

 Brazil

 In Brazil, Dodge cars were produced between 1969 and 1981 with the models Dart, Charger, Magnum, LeBaron (all powered by the same 318 cid V8 engine), and the compact 1800/Polara, based on the British Hillman Avenger.
 The manufacturer was acquired by Volkswagen in 1981.
 In 1998, the Dakota pickup started production in a new plant in Campo Largo, Paraná by Mercedes-Benz, which belongs to its former partner Daimler AG.
-It was built there until 2001 with petrol and diesel engines and regular, extended and crew cabs.
+It was built there until 2001 with petrol and diesel engines and regular, extended, and crew cabs.
 In 2010, Dodge started sales of the imported pickup Ram 2500.
 The model portfolio is being expanded, starting with the Journey crossover for the 2009 model year.
-Nowadays the marque has ended the sales of its last product, the Journey in 2019, remaining only as to serve the existing customers.
+The marque ended the sales of its last product, the Journey in 2019, remaining only to serve the existing customers.